albertjuhe/annotator_nodejs_store/README.md

 ```
 Inside this class we have created a functions that manage Queries, its important to release the connection after using it.

+If you get an error with the conn.release, this is because you have to update your mysql module and install:
+>npm install mysql@2.0.0-alpha9

 ### Execute

 The file that you have to execute is app.js (c:\nodejs\nodejs annotator_nodejs_store\app.js).